 Warehouse Sector: As per a recent report, the warehouse sector has been identified as an opportunity for investors.
-However, there has already been a major take-up of over 11 million square feet throughout the first quarter, and another 7.7 million on its way.
-Whilst delivery may initially be slow, the warehouse sector is still in high demand.
+However, there has already been a significant take-up of over 11 million square feet throughout the first quarter, and another 7.7 million on its way.
+While delivery may initially be slow, the warehouse sector is still in high demand.

 Healthcare: Overall, forecasters have indicated that the healthcare sector remains in good shape.
 Thus, plenty of investment opportunities are available in this sector.
-For example, renting out D1 properties, including NHS primary care centres, could be a great opportunity for investment.
+For example, renting out F1/D1 properties (now referred to as use class F1, as well as some elements of use class E - read more about the new use class changes here), including NHS primary care centres, could be an excellent opportunity for investment.

 Land: Within the first quarter of 2018, there has already been a 4% increase in urban land.
-There is scope for favourable investment in populated with London commuters.
-However, Brighton and Coventry have also been identified as good investments for land.
-Whilst build-to-let has been popular, the smaller sites have not been in demand.
+There is scope for favourable investment is populated with London commuters.
+However, Brighton and Coventry have also been identified as suitable investments for land.
+While build-to-let has been popular, the smaller sites have not been in demand.

 In July 2018 the average yield on commercial property was 4.56% which was equal to October’s levels in 2017.
-Whilst this can be helpful to gauge the market, research prior to an investment should be specific and thorough.
+While this can be helpful to gauge the market, research before an investment should be specific and thorough.

-When seeking advice, always check the company’s case studies which will shed light on the company’s success rates.
+When seeking advice, always check the company’s case studies, which will shed light on the company’s success rates.
 Additionally, you can determine the types of investments that the company handles.
-This is advisable prior to discussions with their specialists.
+This is advisable before discussions with their specialists.

 Photo Credit: Looker_Studio/Shutterstock

 Start by writing down your annual rental income and deduct all of your annual expenses.
 All vacancies or loss of income should also be deducted from your annual rental income.
 After this calculation, divide that number by the commercial property value.
-Finally, multiple your total number by 100 to discover the yield on your investment property.
+Finally, multiply your total amount by 100 to discover the yield on your investment property.

-It is very straightforward to calculate the yield on your own commercial property investment.
+It is very straightforward to calculate the yield on your commercial property investment.
 However, the difficulty often arises before making an initial investment.
-Whilst one can look to similar properties within the area, we encourage prospective investors to also seek professional one-to-one advice.
+While one can look to similar properties within the area, we encourage prospective investors also to seek professional one-to-one advice.